2020 National League Championship Series

-The 2020 National League Championship Series was the best-of-seven series between the two National League Division Series winners, the Atlanta Braves and the Los Angeles Dodgers, for the National League (NL) pennant and the right to play in the 2020 World Series.
+The 2020 National League Championship Series was the best-of-seven series in Major League Baseball’s 2020 postseason between the two National League Division Series winners, the second-seeded Atlanta Braves and the overall #1 seed Los Angeles Dodgers, for the National League (NL) pennant and the right to play in the 2020 World Series.
 Due to the COVID-19 pandemic, all games for the series were held at a neutral site, Globe Life Field in Arlington, Texas.
 The series was the 51st in league history.
 The games were televised nationally by Fox and FS1.
 The Dodgers defeated the Braves in seven games, winning their third National League pennant in four seasons.
 The Dodgers were the fourteenth team in postseason history to come back from a 3–1 series deficit.
 Los Angeles then went on to win their first World Series in 32 years against the Tampa Bay Rays in six games.

 Background

 Due to the COVID-19 pandemic, the MLB season was reduced to 60 games.
 As part of a special postseason format, playoff berths were made available for eight teams in each league: three division winners, three division runners-up, and two wild card teams.
 With no first round byes for division winners, all teams were required to play in a Wild Card series.

 As part of the terms set for the postseason, all games of the Championship Series are played at a neutral site at Globe Life Field in Arlington, Texas.
 This is the first National League Championship Series to take place exclusively at a neutral site.
 Both teams stayed at the Four Seasons Resort and Club Dallas at Las Colinas as the designated bubble hotel.

 This was the fourth postseason meeting between the Braves and Dodgers.
 The previous three match-ups were the 1996 National League Division Series, 2013 National League Division Series, and 2018 National League Division Series, with Atlanta winning the former and Los Angeles winning the latter two.
 Although considered regular-season games, the two teams also met in the 1959 National League tie-breaker series, with the Dodgers winning the series 2–0 to advance to the 1959 World Series.
 The Braves were formerly an NL West member for 25 years (1969–1993); the Braves and Dodgers finished 1–2 in the standings in 1982, 1983, and 1991, all of which came down to the final week of the season.
-The Braves and Dodgers were the World Champions of the two shortened MLB seasons prior to 2020; 1995 for Atlanta and 1981 for Los Angeles.
+The Braves and Dodgers were the World Champions of the two most recently shortened and completed MLB seasons prior to 2020; 1995 for Atlanta and 1981 for Los Angeles.